mhmohona/60daysofudacity/README.md

 **Progress:**
 - working on **Classification of Motor Imagery Tasks based on BCI Paradigm**
 - Working on **An IOT Based Smart Ballot Box**.
+- Working on **Making a networking tropology of BRACU using VLSM, Switch configaration and ACL**.

 ### Day 36: August 5, 2019: